This post may contain affiliate links. Please read our disclosure for more info.

 Starting a blog can be a daunting task.
 The more that you dive into it, the more things you realize that you need to get done.
 It can become very overwhelming and frustrating very fast.
 These 9 blogging tips will help you in getting off on the right foot when starting your WordPress blog.

-- Set up Google Analytics right when you start your WordPress Blog
+- 7. Set up Google Analytics right when you start your WordPress blog

 - Consistency is VITAL

-- Starting a WordPress blog is SOOO doable!
+- Starting a WordPress blog is SOOOO doable

 When I first started my blog I had no idea of where to start.
 I had learned that you could make some serious money in blogging but had no real direction of what to do.